There is only one Royal Castle Restaurant left from the Miami chain. It’s located at 2700 NW 79th Street and still opens 24 hours a day.

 “The opening of a new type of quick service restaurant that will be more fully automated then the present kind, with more self-service by the customer.”

 A few months later, in July of 1967, an ad appeared in the Miami News looking for restaurant personnel and managers for future locations.

 The address for this new Royal Carousel location was *599 NE 167th Street in North Miami Beach; it’s now a Taco Bell.

-The food deviated from the Royal Castle menu with items like french-fried shrimp, specially breaded chicken, & hush puppies.
+The food deviated from the Royal Castle menu with french-fried shrimp, especially breaded chicken, & hush puppies.

-There was also a mention of an air-conditioned dining room, which was not the norm for fast food in that era.
+There was also an air-conditioned dining room, which was not the norm for fast food in that era.